frederikheld/treecam/src/camera/README.md

 After writing the balenaOS image to the SD card do the following.

+> Note: the next steps don't need to be actually necessary.

 In the `resin-boot` partition of the balenaOS SD card edit the file `config.json` and add the following entry to the JSON object:

 ```json